dk107dk/catbook/README.md

 Any line that begins with a # is considered a comment.
 Comment lines are skipped.
 There can be any number of comment lines before the title line; the first non-comment line is considered the title line.

-Each comment will be checked for directives.
+Each comment will be checked for the following directives:
+* INCLUDE IMAGE
+* METADATA
+* MARK

 The INCLUDE IMAGE directive includes an image.
 Images are centered in a paragraph.
 The directive is in the form:
 ```